 However, if there is indeed an argument that, despite all the recommendations and regulations of the Singularity Principles, AGI remains too risky, then such an argument could be shared worldwide.
 Such an argument may have the potential to transcend different political ideologies, economic systems, and national perspectives.

 Accordingly, it appears to be credible that the world might collectively commit not to create AGI.
-That’s provided a sufficiently compelling argument is raised, in support of the desirability of that outcome.
+But that presupposes that a sufficiently compelling argument is raised in support of the desirability of that outcome.

 Assessing the desirability of AGI

-The reasons to want to create AGI can be summarised as follows:
+The reasons, on the contrary, to want to create AGI can be summarised as follows: